etendosoftware/docs/docs/developer-guide/etendo-classic/bundles/platform/dependency-manager.md

 ## Overview

-With this development, the user can have access to all the available dependencies to add, configure them and check information about versions, validations, etc. This is done through two windows: Module Management and Dependency Management.
+With this module, the user can have access to all the available dependencies to add, configure them and check information about versions, validations, etc. This is done through two windows: Module Management and Dependency Management.

 ## Module Management

-In the `Application` > `Etendo Dependencies Management` > `Module Management` window, the user can see all the modules to be added and select the corresponding version in the **versions** tab.
+:material-menu: `Application` > `Etendo Dependencies Management` > `Module Management`

+Logged as System Administrator role, in the `Module Management` window, the user can see all the modules to be added and select the corresponding version in the **versions** tab.
 Once one of the versions is selected, the dependencies of such version can be found in the **dependencies** subtab.

 ![](../../../../assets/developer-guide/etendo-classic/bundles/platform/dependency-manager/dependencymanager1.png)